Flutamin (Flutamide)

 Who Should Not Take Flutamin

-Do not take Flutamin if you are allergic to flutamide or any ingredients in the medication, have serious liver problems, are pregnant or breastfeeding (Flutamin is for use by men only), or if the packaging is damaged or expired.
+Do not take Flutamin if you are allergic to flutamide or any of its ingredients, have serious liver problems, or are pregnant or breastfeeding.

 Medical Conditions to Discuss